 The camp is ideally timed training and learning for many races and events including:

-Included in the registration fee, campers will receive four nights accommodation at Embassy Suites by Hilton, which is conveniently located close to many amenities.
+Included in the registration fee, campers will receive four nights accommodation at Embassy Suites by Hilton or Drury Inn & Suites which are conveniently located close to many amenities.
 Check-in time is 4pm and check-out 11am.
-We have a great relationship with our hotel, and more often than not both early check-in and late check-out are available.
+We have a great relationship with our hotels, and more often than not both early check-in and late check-out are available.

 Rob and Christina prioritize eating well, and meals will certainly be one of the many highlights of the week.
 Campers will be dining at some of Flagstaff’s favorite and top-rated restaurants, as well as joining Rob and Christina for two meals at their home.
 All meals are included in the registration fee (excluding alcohol at restaurants).